How does Seasonal Allergic Conjunctivitis affect your Eyes and Contact Lenses?

 Seasonal Allergic Conjunctivitis

-This is the most common and occurs during the spring (grass pollen induced), or in the late summer months (ragweed pollen induced)
+This is the most common and occurs during the spring (grass pollen-induced), or in the late summer months (ragweed pollen-induced)

-Is a year-round allergic condition.
+Conjunctivitis Is a year-round allergic condition.
 This allergic response is often related to animal dander, dust (including carpet dust), or other allergens that are present in the environment year round.
 Symptoms are similar to seasonal allergic conjunctivitis: however, they tend to be milder.

 These two allergies affect people more than all other types of ocular allergies and can cause considerable discomfort.
 People with asthma may have their condition triggered by seasonal allergies, as well.